 Each authorized traveler is responsible for his or her own request for reimbursement.
 The travel must involve a travel destination located at least 35 miles from the employee's regularly assigned duty station or home, whichever is less.
 Requests for reimbursement shall be filed within thirty days after the travel period ends for which the reimbursement is being requested.
 Specific dates of lodging must be listed on the reimbursement request, which shall be substantiated by a receipt from a commercial lodging establishment (or online residential rental service, if supported by demonstrated savings), not to exceed the maximum per night for in-state or out-of-state lodging as shown in Subsistence Rates, earlier.
 Reimbursement to an authorized traveler sharing a room with a member of his or her family will be limited to the single occupancy rate.
-Telephone access fees for business calls are considered a miscellaneous expense.
 Telephone access fees for personal calls are only reimbursable if they comply with the policy found later in this section.